CTHRU/Hitrava/README.md

 #### Step 3 - Convert the data with Hitrava

 >**Tip**: If you're on Windows and you're not familiar with the Command Prompt or just want to do a quick
+> conversion with default arguments, you can use the _Run_Hitrava_Decrypt.cmd_ batch file.
+>- Open the _Run_Hitrava_Decrypt.cmd_ file with a text editor and change the password 123456 to the password you
+>provided in step 2 above.
-> conversion with default arguments, double-click the _Run_Hitrava.cmd_ file in the installation folder of Hitrava.
+>- double-click the _Run_Hitrava_Decrypt.cmd_ file in the installation folder of Hitrava.
 > This will convert all available activities in the ZIP file from the previous step.

 - Open a Command Prompt (Windows) or Terminal (Linux / Mac OS) and change the directory to the installation folder of Hitrava.
 - In the Command Prompt, run Hitrava.py with the --zip command line argument.
-You can use the default example command below or [add / change command line arguments](#command-line-arguments-overview) as you need.
+You can start from the default example command below or [add / change command line arguments](#command-line-arguments-overview) as you need.

+**IMPORTANT**: You must replace the password 123456 with the password you provided in step 2 above.
   ```
-  Hitrava.py --zip HiZip.zip --json_export
+  Hitrava.py --zip HiZip.zip --password 123456 --json_export
   ```
   The above command will generate both the original HiTrack files and the converted TCX files for ALL activities to the _output_ subfolder of the Hitrava installation folder.
 In this folder: